High School Informational Text Activities

 Learning Objectives:

-• Students will be able to analyze the challenges faced by pioneers on the journey.
+• Students will be able to describe the experiences of the Cherokee people during their forced removal.

-• Students will be able to use a primary source excerpt to understand the experiences of pioneers.
+• Students will be able to analyze a primary source excerpt to understand the human cost of the Trail of Tears.

-• Students will be able to evaluate the impact of the Oregon Trail on the development of the American West.
+• Students will be able to evaluate the long-term impact of the Trail of Tears on Native American communities.

 Recommended Common Core Standards: